roysubs/custom_bash/README.md

 Install immediately with following (tried to use `git.io` to shorten the github link, which works, but not with the below, so just use long form to install):
 `curl https://raw.githubusercontent.com/roysubs/custom_bash/master/custom_loader.sh | bash`

 **`custom_loader.sh`**.
-This script can be run remotely from github and will download the latest `~/.custom` and then add two lines into `~/.bashrc` to dotsource `~/.custom` for all new shell instances, then update some selected very small core tools that I normally want on all systems (`vim, openssh, curl, wget, dpkg, net-tools for ifconfig, git, figlet, cowsay, fortune-mod` etc), then adjust some generic settings for `~/.vimrc`, `~/.inputrc`, `sudoers` and offers to update localisation settings as required.
+This script can be run remotely from github and will download the latest `~/.custom` and then add two lines into `~/.bashrc` to dotsource `~/.custom` for all new shell instances, then update some selected very small core tools that I normally want on all systems (`vim, openssh, curl, wget, dpkg, net-tools, git, figlet, cowsay, fortune-mod` etc), then adjust some generic settings for `~/.vimrc`, `~/.inputrc`, `sudoers` and offers to update localisation settings as required.
 It will then dotsource `~/.custom` into the currently running session to make the tools immediately available without a new login.
 To install the latest version on any WSL distro, use the above `curl` command from inside the WSL instance.

 Alternatively, clone the repository:
 `git clone https://github.com/roysubs/custom_bash` (or `git clone https://git.io/Jt0f6`)
 Then `cd` into that folder and run: `. custom_loader.sh` It is required to dotsource the script here as it has no execute permissions set.
 There is no need for `sudo` as that is built into the script as required.
+With the clone, can customise the settings to be applied to each machine, what standard apps to install etc.

 **`.custom`** configures a set of standard modifications (aliases, functions, .vimrc, .inputrc, sudoers) but with minimal alteration of core files.
 This is done by running the setup script `custom_loader.sh` from github which configures base tools and adds two lines to `~/.bashrc` to point at `~/.custom` so that these changes only apply to interactive shells (so will load equally in `ssh login` shells or `terminal` windows from a Linux Gnome/KDE UI, and will not load during non-interactive shells such as when a script is invoked, as discussed [here](https://askubuntu.com/questions/1293474/which-bash-profile-file-should-i-use-for-each-scenario/1293679#1293679)).